-The guidance counselor has been designated as the school's Title IX coordinator.
-Complaints regarding Title IX matters should be made to the guidance counselor.
+The Director has been designated as the school's Title IX coordinator.
+Complaints regarding Title IX matters should be made first to the Director or designee.

 Due Process

 As in any matters involving conflict with school policy or the implementation of policy, students and/or parents may request an opportunity to meet with the director and/or the board of trustees for resolution.
 Our intent is always to treat our students with dignity and respect for all.